Reinforcement Learning with Dual-Observation for General Video Game Playing: RL with Dual-observation

 \subsection{Transformed Game Observations}

-Different locations of game observation are of different degree of importance.
-The avatar's surrounding area usually has more immediate and greater impact than distant area on the action selection.
-Therefore, \emph{Arcane} transforms the received screenshot of game screen into a global observation and a local observation.
-The transformation procedure is described as follows and illustrated on the left part of Figure \ref{fig:structure}.
-A \textbf{global observation (GO)} is not a direct use of the screenshot of game screen.
-Instead, it's an $h_g$*$w_g$ RGB image in which the avatar is placed at center, where $h_g = 2h-10$ and $w_g = 2w-10$. $w$ and $h$ refer to the width and height of the original screenshot, respectively.
-This guarantees that the original game screen is always contained in the global observation wherever the avatar moves.
-A \textbf{local observation (LO)} is an $h_l$*$w_l$ RGB image ($h_l<w$, $h_l<h$) in which the avatar is centered.
-In our experiments, $h_l$ and $w_l$ are set as $5$.

-The avatar can be easily located with the tile dictionary, described in the following subsection.
+Different areas of the game observation are of different importance.
+The avatar's surrounding area usually has a more immediate and greater impact than the distant areas on the action selection.
+Therefore, DORL is proposed to transform the received screenshot of the game screen into a global observation and a local one.
+The transformation procedure is described as follows and illustrated on the left part of Fig. \ref{fig:structure}. \begin{itemize} \item A \emph{global observation (GO)} is not the direct use of the screenshot of the game screen.
+Instead, it is a $h_g \times w_g$ RGB image in which the avatar is placed at centre (cf. Fig. \ref{fig:tgo}), where $h_g = 2h-h_{tile}$ and $w_g = 2w-w_{tile}$, $w$ and $h$ refers to the width and height of the original screenshot, $w_{tile}$ and $h_{tile}$ refer to the width and height of one single tile, respectively.
+This guarantees that the original game screen is always contained in the global observation wherever the avatar moves. \item A \emph{local observation (LO)} is a $h_l \times w_l$ RGB image ($h_l<w$, $h_l<h$) in which the avatar is centred (cf. Fig. \ref{fig:tgo}).
+In our experiments, $h_l$ and $w_l$ are set as $50$, which means $5 \times 5$ surrounding tiles are used. \end{itemize} In the context of VGDL~\cite{schaul2013video,schaul2014extensible}, the avatar can be easily located with the tile dictionary described in the following subsection.